fatimahSheikho/fatimahSheikho.github.io/README.md

 # 1. Data acquisition
-We chose the data of two months May and August 2019 from
+We chose the data of two months May and August 2019.

 # 2. Data Cleansing
 To prepare the data before processing it,